Nicolas-Paiva/my-swe-diary/README.md

 ## Dec 21th, 2023:

 I have started learning Java for real now, and it looks super cool!
-I cannot wait to have a good grasp of the basics in order to start creating my first real programs!!
+I cannot wait to have a good grasp of the basics in order to start creating my first real programs!!!